The Presbyterian Lay Committee Inc. is building on its tradition of calling Presbyterians to a Biblical faith.

 But they did not take consolation in being prophetically correct.
 They would not stand by idly and watch the Presbyterian Church disintegrate.
 They believed God had required their faithfulness and commitment in whatever direction the denomination was heading.

 In 1968, the Lay Committee dug deeper and began paying for a bold new strategy.
 The Layman was born.
-Today, The Layman is mailed to 100,000 Presbyterian households worldwide.
+At its peak, The Layman is mailed to 100,000 Presbyterian households worldwide.
 Its voice is strong and consistent.
 Critics who would reshape the denomination to reflect cultural and social values rather than Biblical ethics have frequently lambasted The Layman’s coverage and commentary.
 Former moderator Robert Bohl and other denominational leaders attempted in 1995 to have The Layman publicly censured by the delegates to the General Assembly.
 The vote was 517-20 against censuring The Layman.

 Since 1995, the denominational environment has become increasingly hostile to the message that the Bible is the Word of God, Jesus is the only way to salvation and that God calls His people to holy living that includes fidelity in marriage between a man and a woman or chastity in singleness.
 Although the PCUSA has wavered, the Lay Committee has stood firm.
 In the midst of a rising tide of cultural accommodation in the PCUSA, the Lay Committee has maintained at every turn the veracity of God’s Word, the authority of God’s Son and the present power of God’s Holy Spirit to transform sinners even today.